germangh/idsp_exercises/README.md

 These exercises were given to students on year 2009.
 The solutions to the exercises are also included in this repository.
 Such solutions were publicly available on the course web-page and that is why I don't see any problem in making them even more widely available.
-As far as I know I am the sole author of all the materials in this repository so I am the only responsible for any typos or mistakes.
+As far as I know I am the sole author of all the materials in this repository.
+That also means that I am the only responsible for any typos or mistakes.
 If you find any, please let [me](mailto:g@germangh.com) know!

 The official course textbooks: